top of page

 Choosing the Right Location for the Chuppah

 If the ceremony is outdoors, consider the weather and ensure that the chuppah provides adequate shade for guests and the couple.
-Utilizing natural elements in your surroundings can further enhance the beauty of your setup.
+Utilizing natural elements in your surroundings can enhance the beauty of your setup.

 Two wedding scenes: left, couple kisses under floral arch by the beach; right, couple under floral arch indoors, man steps on glass.
 Bright, joyful.
 Both under a wedding chuppah.